AntonOnyshch/bilateral-filter/README.md

 # Other
 [ChatGPT](https://chat.openai.com/chat)
 I used this for javascript code.
-For example: "Give me javascript code of bilateral grid filter algorithm"
+For example: "Give me javascript code of bilateral **grid** filter algorithm"

 ## About my code
 1. My filter is for [Grayscale](https://en.wikipedia.org/wiki/Grayscale).
-It means it works only with one(gray) chanel.
+It means it only works with one(gray) chanel.
 Before pass pixels onto the filter i create a new array and fill it with only one chanel from 4(rgba) on original canvas image data.

 2. How do I calculate kernel size?
 I use 1.95 * sigmaSpatial formula.
 There's another one: Math.PI * 2 * sigmaSpatial;